geoneric/fern/Documents/Texts/DataModel/DataModel.rst

 Data model
 ==========
 Below is a very high level graph of the data model as described in this document.
 It shows a feature at the top.
 This is a real world object or agent, that has attributes defined over a domain.
-The domain contains the spatio-temporal coordinates where the feature's attributes are located.
+The domain contains a definition of the spatio-temporal coordinates where the feature's attributes are located.
 An attribute is a property of a feature, like its color or height.
 Each attribute has a domain (the same one as the one the enclosing feature has), and a value and/or a larger scale sub-feature.
 The data model is recursive.
 Small scale features may be defined by larger scale features.
-For example, the earth feature may have a soil class attribute attached to the national_park sub-feature.
+For example, the `earth` feature may have a `soil_class` attribute attached to the `national_park` sub-feature.

 .. graphviz::